SAfS Logo

 What social, political and economic issues led to the Act of Union?
 What is the impact of these issues on Scotland today?

-A decision was made to dissolve the Scottish Parliament on 25 April 1707 and the Act of Union came into force on 1 May.
-The Act remained until 1997 when a referendum on Devolution produced a clear majority in favour of the creation of a separate Scottish Parliament wtih tax varying powers.
-The first elections took place on 6 May 1999.
-The new Parliament met for the first time on 12 May and was officially opened on 1 July 1999.
+The Act of Union came into force on 1 May 1707.
+In 1997 a referendum on devolution produced a majority in favour of a separate Scottish Parliament.
+Elections took place in May 1999 and the new Parliament was officially opened on 1 July 1999.

 The last entry in the Acts of Parliament, November 1706

-Using primary and secondary sources of evidence, pupils consider the arguments for and against the Act of Union and investigate the key issues behind its ratification.
+• Using primary and secondary sources of evidence, consider the arguments for and against the Act of Union and investigate the key issues behind its ratification.

-Using specific headings, pupils will compare and contrast the social, political and economic challenges of early 18th century Scotland with those facing the country today.
+• Using specific headings, compare and contrast the social, political and economic challenges of early 18th century Scotland with those facing the country today.

-In 2007, two sixth year pupils produced a short film, A Union for a’ that? to mark the 300th anniversary of the Act of Union.
-Pupils will discuss excerpts from the film and consider some of the questions raised - Is the Union outdated?
-Do you regard yourself as being Scottish or British?
-Should Scotland become independent?
+• In 2007, two sixth year pupils produced a short film, A Union for a’ that? to mark the 300th anniversary of the Act of Union.
+Discuss excerpts from the film and consider some of the questions raised.

 Go to Step 3: Book your workshop